-I am so lucky to call this place home, and even more excited that you’re planning a trip to this sweet little beach town.
+I am so lucky to call this place home, and I’m thrilled you’re planning a trip to this sweet little beach town.

 I grew up just north of here and purchased my dream beachside home last year.
 Getting to live here throughout the majority of the year (we spend some of the year over in Bulgaria), I’ve learned a lot about this charming beachside town.
 I’ll cover everything from nearby airports, the best places to stay, things to do indoor and outdoor, and some of my favorite restaurants!
 Be sure to check out some of the TWF Tips sprinkled throughout this post and at the bottom.